Shannon Alderman

 Resident - Adult Neurology Residency Program

-Neurointerventional, Stroke, Cerebrovascular Diseases, Aneurysms, Vascular Malformations, Cerebrovascular Health
+Dr. Ho has interests in Neurointerventional Research, Stroke, Cerebrovascular Diseases, Aneurysms, Vascular Malformations, Cerebrovascular Health Research.

 Chief Resident Elect - Adult Neurology Residency Program

-Dr. Howard's career has been within the academic world of neuromuscular disease and electrodiagnostic medicine.
-His focus is in disorders of neuromuscular transmission including diagnosis, management and their immune abnormalities with the goal of bringing novel therapeutic agents to the bedside.
-Most recently, Dr. Howard has been involved in the clinical trials development of complement and FcRn inhibitors in the treatment of autoimmune myasthenia gravis leading to the first 3 drugs ever approved by the FDA for this disease.
+Dr. Howard's focus is in disorders of neuromuscular transmission including diagnosis, management and their immune abnormalities with the goal of bringing novel therapeutic agents to the bedside.
+Dr. Howard has been involved in the clinical trials development of complement and FcRn inhibitors in the treatment of autoimmune myasthenia gravis leading to the first 3 drugs ever approved by the FDA for this disease.
 He maintain extensive clinical and physiological data on nearly 1450 patients with myasthenia gravis.

 Professor of Neurology